-The Weed Strategy 2018-2020 was pivotal in creating reductions in L. camara.
-QTFN has since revised this strategy and compiled the new Weed Strategy 2020-2025 which follows the same principles, and actions weed control works targeting areas of re-emerging and highly infested L. camara.
+The Koala Crossing Weed Strategy 2018-2020 was pivotal in reducing L. camara across Koala Crossing.
+QTFN has since revised this strategy and compiled the new Koala Crossing Weed Strategy 2020-2025, which follows the same principles, and actions weed control works targeting areas of re-emerging and highly infested L. camara.
 Considering emerging data, this strategy will also test and deploy methods for treating the emerging weed problem on site - Lantana montividiensis.